Skip to content

 • Positive expectations: Believing you can get better correlates with actually getting better

-• Confidence in movement: Fear of movement (kinesiophobia) can prolong recovery
+• Movement confidence: Fear of movement can prolong recovery

 • Coping strategies: How you respond to pain and setbacks matters significantly

-• Work demands: Physical requirements of your job and ability to modify tasks temporarily
+• Work demands: Physical requirements and ability to modify tasks temporarily

-• Workplace ergonomics: Desk setup, screen height, chair support (especially important for office workers)
+• Workplace setup: Desk height, screen position, chair support

 • Social support: Support from family, friends, and healthcare providers

-Why this matters: Understanding these factors empowers you to take an active role in your recovery.
-You’re not passive in this process—many of the most important factors are within your control.
-Dr. Notley’s clinic addresses all these factors in creating your personalized treatment plan.
+Why this matters: Many of the most important factors are within your control.
+You’re not passive in this process.
+Dr. Notley addresses all these factors when creating your personalized treatment plan.

-• Forward head posture: Especially common during desk work, computer use, or phone scrolling
+• Forward head posture: Common during desk work, computer use, phone scrolling

-• Activities that increase spinal pressure: Coughing, sneezing, straining, heavy lifting
+• Increased spinal pressure: Coughing, sneezing, straining, heavy lifting

-• Poor sleep positions: Too many pillows, stomach sleeping, or unsupportive pillows
+• Poor sleep positions: Too many pillows, stomach sleeping

-• Cold exposure: Cold weather can increase muscle tension.
-Dress warmly and protect your neck
+• Cold exposure: Cold weather increases muscle tension—dress warmly

-• High stress: Stress increases muscle tension and sensitizes pain pathways
+• High stress: Stress tenses muscles and sensitizes pain pathways

-Quick Self-Test: Try resting your affected arm on top of your head, or gently pull upward on your neck (like you’re giving yourself a gentle stretch).
+Quick Self-Test: Rest your affected arm on top of your head, or gently pull upward on your neck (like giving yourself a gentle stretch).
 Does this reduce your arm symptoms?
-If yes, this suggests that decompression-based treatments like cervical traction may be particularly beneficial for you.
+If yes, decompression treatments like cervical traction will likely help you.

 • Arm positioning: Resting your arm on your head or in an elevated, supported position

-• Gentle cervical traction: Light decompression that creates space for the irritated nerve
+• Gentle stretching: Light decompression that creates space for the irritated nerve

-• Optimal sleep posture: One supportive pillow that keeps your neck in neutral alignment
+• Optimal sleep posture: One supportive pillow that keeps your neck neutral

-• Movement within comfort: Gentle stretching and movement in pain-free directions
+• Movement within comfort: Gentle movement in pain-free directions

-• Stress reduction techniques: Deep breathing, meditation, progressive muscle relaxation
+• Stress reduction: Deep breathing, meditation, progressive muscle relaxation

-• Heat therapy: Particularly helpful during winter months for muscle tension
+• Heat therapy: Especially helpful during winter for muscle tension

 • Posture awareness: Maintaining neutral neck alignment during daily activities